Picsart-AI-Research/Text2Video-Zero/README.md

 * [03/27/2023] The [full version](https://huggingface.co/spaces/PAIR/Text2Video-Zero) of our huggingface demo released!
 Now also included: `text and pose conditional video generation`, `text and canny-edge conditional video generation`, and
 `text, canny-edge and dreambooth conditional video generation`.
 * [03/28/2023] Code for all our generation methods released!
 We added a new low-memory setup.
 Minimum required GPU VRAM is currently **12 GB**.
 It will be further reduced in the upcoming releases.
-* [03/29/2023] Improved [Huggingface demo](https://huggingface.co/spaces/PAIR/Text2Video-Zero)! (i) For text-to-video generation, **any base model for stable diffusion** and **any dreambooth model** hosted on huggingface can now be loaded! (ii) The generated videos (text-to-video) can have arbitrary length. (iii) We improved the quality of Video Instruct-Pix2Pix. (iv) We added two longer examples for Video Instruct-Pix2Pix.
+* [03/29/2023] Improved [Huggingface demo](https://huggingface.co/spaces/PAIR/Text2Video-Zero)! (i) For text-to-video generation, **any base model for stable diffusion** and **any dreambooth model** hosted on huggingface can now be loaded! (ii) We improved the quality of Video Instruct-Pix2Pix. (iii) We added two longer examples for Video Instruct-Pix2Pix.
 * [03/30/2023] New code released!
 It includes all improvements of our latest huggingface iteration.
 See the news update from `03/29/2023`.
+In addition, generated videos (text-to-video) can have **arbitrary length**.

 ## Contribute